Croatia Motorhome Rental and Campervan Hire

 - to use a mobile phone while driving

-- to have more than 0.5% of alcohol in your blood when driving
+- for drivers to have more than 0.5% of alcohol in your blood when driving

-- To reach Dubrovnik from Split, you need to cross a short portion of Bosnia-Herzegovina, which might require a visa or other special entry requirements.
+- To reach Dubrovnik from Split, you need to cross a short portion of Bosnia-Herzegovina.
+This might require a visa or other special entry requirements.

 - Toll fees apply on motorways and may be paid either in Croatian ‘kuna’ or Euro.
-Keep your receipts to avoid getting overcharged.
+You should keep your receipts to avoid getting overcharged.

 - Be wary of gangs orchestrating roadside emergencies